duxingyi-charles/Total-Lifted-Content-PN/README.md

     ... (num_handles * 1) Matrix ...

  See `example/input` for a concrete example.

+ **Important:** Since TLC aims at constrained embedding problem, it is necessary to provide indices of boundary vertices as handles in the `input_file`.

  **It's possible to use your own mesh formats.** See [here](https://github.com/duxingyi-charles/lifting_simplices_to_find_injectivity#input_file) for the instructions.